Amache is located on Highway 385 near Granada Colorado between Lamar

 were given two rooms.
 The evacuees were forced to eat and bathe together.

-Once the government had decided to establish an internment camp in Colorado
+Once the government had decided to establish an internment

-establishment of the camp, public opinion turned against the WRA and Amache
+long after the establishment of the camp, public opinion turned against

-itself.
-Some newspapers were against the interment camp and some were favorable.
+the WRA and Amache itself.
+Some newspapers were against the interment camp

-Despite the newspaper's support, public opinion was turned against the evacuees
+and some were favorable.
+Despite the newspaper's support, public opinion

-at Amache.
-Animosity stemmed from the enormous waste of money to build the
+was turned against the evacuees at Amache.
+Animosity stemmed from the enormous

-camp, farmers' complaints that the Japanese now had the best farmland in
+waste of money to build the camp, farmers' complaints that the Japanese

-the state, but the majority of the hostility was based on hatred for Japan.
+was based on hatred for Japan.

 The most notable supporter of the evacuees was the governor of Colorado